Magic Leap Lifts the Curtains (A Little) - Slashdot

 Is Gen. Mattis on this board, too?

 Re:How about instead saying OPENS ITS TRENCHCOAT!!
-(Score:4, Informative)
+(Score:5, Informative)

 FYI: Magic Leap board members: Sundar Pichai (Google), Jack Ma (Alibaba), Paul Jacobs (Qualcomm)